tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard9/tf.contrib.distributions.MultivariateNormalTriL.md

 Y = scale @ X + loc
 ```

-Trainable (batch) Cholesky matrices can be created with
+Trainable (batch) lower-triangular matrices can be created with
 `ds.matrix_diag_transform()` and/or `ds.fill_lower_triangular()`

 #### Examples